GustavBW/ByteStreamer/README.md

 ```

 ### How it Works Behind The Hood
-A lot of java.util.function, extremely unsafe, explicit type casting and a couple of byte buffers.
+A lot of java.util.function, generics, extremely unsafe, explicit type casting and a couple of byte buffers.

 ## Currently Supports
 Any amount of all primitive, unsigned types (int8, int16, int32, int64, float32, float64, null*) <br>